BooBSD/Tsetlin.jl/examples/README.md

 ### Shakespeare character-level text generation

-Below is an example of character-level text generation in the style of Shakespeare, implemented using FPTM with HDC hypervectors and Monte Carlo sparse context subsampling.
+Below is an example of character-level text generation in the style of Shakespeare, implemented using FPTM with HDC hypervectors.

 In the **first terminal window**, run the following command to train the model over multiple epochs: